OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    all 4Gb.

-   If QSINIT only loads original IBM`s OS2LDR - problem will stay in place, because it loader-based (i.e. loader prepare system memory for kernel).
+   If QSINIT only loads original IBM`s OS2LDR - problem will stay in place, because it loader-based (i.e. loader prepares system memory for kernel).

  * using VMs to test QSINIT.
-   VPC & Vbox works fine, in most cases, with some exceptions:
+   VPC & Vbox works, in most cases, with some exceptions:

-   - no graphic console and PAE paging mode in VPC
+    - no PAE paging mode in VPC.
+Hardware virtualization should be off too - it kills host OS in seconds, at least in VirtualPC 2007 on AMD.
-   - PAE paging mode in VBox is unstable

     - 8, 12, 13 exceptions stops VPC VM (because of task gates used).
-     "NOTASK=1" in OS2LDR.INI can be used to prevent using task gates.
+      Add "NOTASK=1" to OS2LDR.INI to disable task gates in this case.

+    - VBox is much better, except PAE paging mode - it looks unstable.

-   EFI version works only in QEMU (with TianoCore).
+   EFI version works in QEMU only (with TianoCore).

  * note, that huge USB HDDs can be non-operable via BIOS, especially on old motherboards.
-Or only a part of disk can be readed.
+Only a starting part of disk can be readed, up to 128Gb, with garbage returned above this border.
+Looks like all ASUS motherboards, before EFI versions, have this bug.

   =======================================================================
    7. QSINIT boot details.